kubernetes/community/contributors/design-proposals/storage/data-source.md

 type PersistentVolumeConditionType string

-// These are valid conditions of Pvc const (
+// These are valid conditions of PersistentVolume const (
-	// An user trigger resize of pvc has been started PersistentVolumeDataPopulated PersistentVolumeConditionType = "dataPopulated" )
+	// An user trigger resize of pvc has been started PersistentVolumeDataPopulated PersistentVolumeConditionType = "DataPopulated" )

 type PersistentVolumeCondition struct {
 	Type   PersistentVolumeConditionType
 	Status ConditionStatus
-	// +optional
-	LastProbeTime metav1.Time
 	// +optional
 	LastTransitionTime metav1.Time
 	// +optional